sol-eng/tableau-examples/README.md

 Program](https://www.tableau.com/developer), which will give you access to your own Tableau Online sandbox.

-Once you have access to Tableau, each example in this repository has a Tableau workbook in the `Tableau/` that can used to showcase the extensions from the example.
+Once you have access to Tableau, you can follow the instrucitons to [configure Tableau with RStudio Connect](https://docs.rstudio.com/rsc/integration/tableau/).
+Each example in this repository has a Tableau workbook in the `Tableau/` that can used to showcase the extensions from the example.

 ### [Capitalize](capitalize/)